-Numerous criminal statutes in the United States Code reference the "crime of violence" definition found in 18 U.S.C. § 16(a), which provides 104:
+Numerous criminal statutes in the United States Code reference the "crime of violence" definition found in 18 U.S.C. § 16(a), which provides:106

-The term 'crime of violence' means an offense that has as an element the use, attempted use, or threatened use of physical force against the person or property 105 of another.
-106
+The term 'crime of violence' means an offense that has as an element the use, attempted use, or threatened use of physical force against the person or property of another.107

-Several statutes reference the definition in section $16.^{107}$ Notably, the "safety valve" provision at 18 U.S.C. § 3553(f), which allows a court to impose a sentence below the mandatory minimum for certain controlled substance offenses, now requires that a defendant seeking such relief must not have a prior 2-point "violent offense" under the guidelines.
-The phrase "violent offense," in turn, means a "crime of violence" as defined in section $16(a).^{109}$ inclusion of 'relating to' means we apply the categorical approach 'and then some.' ")
+Notably, the "safety valve" provision at 18 U.S.C. § 3553(f), which allows a court to impose a sentence below the mandatory minimum for certain controlled substance offenses, now requires that a defendant seeking such relief must not have a prior 2-point "violent offense"

+United States v.
+Hardin, 998 F.3d 582, 588 (4th Cir.
+2021) (Stating, "[a] different way of saying this is that the inclusion of 'relating to' means we apply the categorical approach 'and then some'" and collecting cases similarly interpreting such terminology).